Eguagiebless/alx-system_engineering-devops/0x01-shell_permissions/README.md

- add execute permission to subdirectories of current file
+create my_dir with permission 751